wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-Modern-JavaScript.md

 ### Defining variables with `let` and `const`

 In the past, JavaScript only had one way to define variables, using the `var` [keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
 However, `var` has some quirks that can lead to bugs in your code.
-For example, `var` variables are function-scoped, which can lead to unexpected behavior if you're not careful.
+For example, `var` variables can be function-scoped or globally scoped, which can lead to unexpected behavior if you're not careful.

 To address these issues, the `let` and `const` keywords were introduced in ES6. `let` is similar to `var`, but it is block-scoped, which means that it is only available within the block of code that it is defined in.